Psychological Science

 (Secondary Education Emphasis Area)

-You may earn a B.A. degree in psychology from Missouri S&T and certification to teach at the secondary level in the schools of Missouri with the secondary education emphasis area program.
+You may earn a B.A. degree in psychological science from Missouri S&T and certification to teach at the secondary level in the schools of Missouri with the secondary education emphasis area program.

 In addition to maintaining a 3.0 content and professional requirement GPA, students must pass the appropriate content assessment to be eligible for student teaching.
 Missouri S&T allows students to choose their student teaching placement, if the district agrees and a qualified cooperating teacher is available.
-This program is approved by the Missouri Department of Elementary and Secondary Education for initial teacher certification.
-Students intending to teach in other states are responsible for investigating the reciprocity agreement of that state agency.
+This program is approved by the Missouri Department of Elementary and Secondary Education.
+License reciprocity determinations outside of Missouri can be found at https://teaching.missouri.edu/student/state-authorization/mst/licensure.

 A degree with this emphasis area requires 121 credit hours.
 The required courses are provided below.